cudmore/protocols/worley-shuler-prairie.md

 # Worley-Shuler Prairie/Bruker Scope Readme

-## Power up the system
+## Power up the scope

+ - Turn on the big white switch on right-hand side of rack.
+ - Turn on the computer using button on top of computer case.

+## Power down the scope

+ - Shutdown the computer.
-Use the big white switch on right-hand side of rack.
+ - Turn off the big white switch on right-hand side of rack.

 ## Startup software

  1. Prairie View : To scan 2p images
  2. Prairie Canvas (Igor Pro) : To construct a canvas of video and 2p images
  3. Putty : To login to Raspberry Pi treadmill
- 4. VirtualDub : To view a live video feed from Raspberry Pi camera.
-Turn on video feed with 'File - Capture AVI'
+ 4. VirtualDub : To view a live video feed from Raspberry Pi camera
  5. bCapture.m (Matlab) : To view real-time feed of scope video camera and import into Prairie Canvas
  6. Web browser to control treadmill

-## Raw data from Prairie
+## Running Prairie View

-Prairie View and the Prairie Canvas need to save files to the same folder.
-When you set a 'session id' in the Prairie Canvas, this is automatically set in Prairie View (assuming Prairie View program is running).

-    f:\cudmore\data

-It is important that Prairie View saves files to a solid-state drive.
-If saving to a traditional spinning-disk drive there may be image corruption.
+The Prairie View software is in 'C:\Program Files\Prairie\Prairie View\Prairie View.exe'.

+Turn on the laser and open the shutter in the '2-P Laser' tab.

 ## Running Prairie Canvas